 PEP is a strength based program – building on the parenting abilities parents already have.
 PEP is a supportive environment.
 All attendees are parents of children with bleeding disorders.
 Relationships between the parents who come to a PEP weekend may continue after the weekend has ended.

 The course begins on a Friday evening and finishes on Sunday afternoon.
 All meals beginning with dinner on Friday through lunch on Sunday and lodging at the hotel/resort are paid through a grant from the National PEP program organization.
 The cost of transportation to the hotel may be covered if assistance is needed.
 NO CHILD CARE IS PROVIDED.
-In 2013 Oregon PEP was held at the Oregon Garden Resort (Silverton) and in 2014 PEP was held at Village Green Resort (Cottage Grove).
-Dates have been chosen for the 2015 PEP program.

 Because Hemophilia is inherited in an X-linked fashion, the vast majority of people affected by this disorder are boys and men.
 We, however, identified an unmet need in girls and women with bleeding and clotting disorders who have long been medically underserved.